New God Flow

-It features lines by Pusha T directed at American rapper and record producer Birdman.
-American rapper Ghostface Killah, whose song "Mighty Healthy" is prominently sampled in the song, is featured on an alternate version entitled "New God Flow.1" that appears on Cruel Summer.
-West and Pusha T performed "New God Flow" on several occasions, including the 2012 BET Awards and Jay-Z's Made in America Festival.
-The song was awarded Best Beat at the XXL Awards.
+"New God Flow" received positive reviews from music critics, with one considering the song to be a strong highlight from Cruel Summer, and another complimenting the rappers' anger and vulnerability throughout the song.
+Commercially, it appeared on the US Billboard Hot 100 at number 89, the US Hot R&B/Hip-Hop Songs chart at number 43, and the Canadian Hot 100 at number 66.
+Ghostface Killah, whose song "Mighty Healthy" is prominently sampled in the song, is featured on an alternate version entitled "New God Flow.1" that appears on Cruel Summer.
+West debuted the song live on a cappella at the 2012 BET Awards, and it was later performed with Pusha T at a concert in Atlantic City and Jay-Z's Made in America Festival.
+The song was awarded Best Beat at the XXL Awards in 2013.